Placing Green Bridges Optimally, with a Multivariate Analysis: Introduction

 { }}

-In words: \RgbpAcr{} seeks to connect each habitat such that every patch has some other patch at short distance. \CgbpAcr{} seeks to connect each habitat such that any two habitat's patches are at short distance.
-Finally, \DgbpAcr{} seeks to connect each habitat such that the habitat forms a connected component of low diameter. \cref{fig:relationship} depicts a relationship between the problems in terms of Karp reductions.
+Our problems address both the challenge in obtaining high quality data as well as the question to what connectivity is sufficient.
+Connectivity is addressed by the different requirements on the solution: While \RgbpAcr{} simply ensures connectivity of each habitat along length-$d$ paths, \CgbpAcr{} additionally requires every two patches of each habitat to be connected by such a path.
+The latter is also true for \DgbpAcr{}, which additionally requires that such a path only uses the habitat's patches.
+In this sense, \DgbpAcr{} generalizes \RgbpAcr[1]{}.
+Moreover, \DgbpAcr{} and \CgbpAcr{} are equivalent for~$d=1$.
+See~\cref{fig:relationship} for relationships between the problems.

+As for the data quality, recall that it is arguably easier to tell with sufficient certainty that some animal species inhabits a certain area, but harder to rule it out with the same certainty, especially for areas that are adjacent to habitated areas.
+This property is captured very well by \RgbpAcr{} and \CgbpAcr{}.
+Herein, one should choose $d$ antiproportionally to the data quality.
+For instance, with perfect data quality, that is, perfect knowledge about each species' habitat, one may choose~$d=1$ (and hence, \DgbpAcr{} is also amenable).
+Imperfect data quality is reflected by a choice of~$d > 1$.
+Here, we relax the connectivity constraints and allow for ``hops'' within the connected habitat.
+If for example $d=2$ and a possibly uninhabited area $v$ is adjacent to two inhabited areas $u$ and~$w$, then $u$ and~$w$ may be connected by~$\{u, v\}$ and~$\{v, w\}$, thus ``hopping'' over~$v$.

-\paragraph{Our contributions.} Our results are summarized in \cref{tab:results}.
+\paragraph{Our Contributions.} Our results are summarized in \cref{tab:results}.

 We settle the classic complexity and parameterized complexity (regarding the number~$k$ of green bridges and the number~$r$ of habitats) of the three problems.
 While~\RgbpAcr{} is (surprisingly) already \NP-hard for~$d=1$ on planar or maximum degree~$\Delta=4$ graphs, \CgbpAcr{} and \DgbpAcr{} become~\NP-hard for~$d\geq 2$, but admit an $(r+\Delta)^{\O(1)}$-sized problem kernel and thus are linear time solvable if~$r+\Delta$ is constant.
-Except for~\RgbpAcr[1]{}, we proved all variants to be para-\NP-hard regarding~$r$. \RgbpAcr{} and \CgbpAcr{} are fixed-parameter tractable regarding~$k$ when~$d\leq 2$, but become~\W{1}-hard (yet~\XP) regarding~$k$ and~$k+r$ when~$d>2$.
+All variants are para-\NP-hard when parameterized by $r$. \RgbpAcr{} and \CgbpAcr{} are fixed-parameter tractable regarding~$k$ when~$d\leq 2$, but become~\W{1}-hard (yet~\XP) regarding~$k$ and~$k+r$ when~$d>2$.
 Additionally, we prove that \RgbpAcr{} admits an $rd$-approximation in~$\O(mn+rnd)$ time.